-- Use any form of punishment or physical force on a child - Exert undue influence over a participant in order to obtain personal benefit or reward - Engage in rough physical games, sexually provocative games or allow or engage in inappropriate touching of any kind, and /or make sexually suggestive comments about, or to a child.
-This includes innuendo, flirting or inappropriate gestures and terms - Take measurements or engage in certain types of fitness testing without the presence of another adult and permission of the parent(s). - Undertake any form of therapy (hypnosis etc.) in the training of children - Do not exploit any coaching relationship to further personal, political, or business interests at the expense of the best interest of your students. - Never communicate or form a "friendship" with children online with the intent of arranging to meet them in the 'real world'. - Never ask anyone to keep secrets of any kind.
+- Use any form of punishment or physical force on a child - Exert undue influence over a participant in order to obtain personal benefit or reward - Engage in rough, physical games or sexually provocative games including horseplay, and /or make sexually suggestive comments about, or to a child.
+This includes innuendo, flirting or inappropriate gestures and terms - Have sexual relationships with young athletes - Take measurements or engage in certain types of fitness testing without the presence of another adult and permission of the parent(s). - Over-train your athletes - Undertake any form of therapy (hypnosis etc.) in the training of children - Exploit any coaching relationship to further personal, political, or business interests at the expense of the best interest of your students.

+- Reduce a child / young person to tears as a form of control. - Allow allegations made by a child to go unchallenged, unrecorded or not acted upon. - Never communicate or form a "friendship" with children online with the intent of arranging to meet them in the 'real world'. - Ask anyone to keep secrets of any kind. - Invite or allow children to stay with you at your home